MindTheGapps/vendor_gapps/README.md

 cdesai
 - Reminding me that /proc/meminfo is a thing

+ciwrl
+- Catching a few spelling errors in this file

 gmrt
 - Initial list for gapps

 harryyoud
-- Thorough tesing and Jenkins setup
+- Thorough testing and Jenkins setup

 flex1911, raymanfx, deadman96385, jrior001, haggertk, arco
-- Throrough testing
+- Thorough testing

 jrizzoli
 - Initial build scripts and build system